nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC03 - Find a student’s profile**
+**Use case: UC0X - Find a student’s profile**

 MSS:

-1. User enters the find student command, along with a keyword from the student’s name.
+1. User enters the `find_student` command, along with a keyword from the student’s name.
 2. TutorBuddy displays all students’ profiles matching the keyword if any.

    Use case ends.